 Should the governor decide to push through with her plans to outsource personnel, this won’t be the first time for the Capitol to have its manpower sourced out from a private service provider.

-During Garcia's earlier stint as governor, the Capitol outsourced doctors, nurses, health aides and even drivers to ensure that there were available personnel 24 hours, seven days a week.
+During Garcia’s earlier stint as governor, the Capitol outsourced doctors, nurses, health aides and even drivers to ensure that personnel were available 24 hours, seven days a week.